scott-w/backbone.marionette/docs/tutorial/readme.md

   7. Handling user input and events
   8. Routing and controllers
   9. Behaviors, what they are and how to use them
+  10. Integration with a server
-  10. Wrapping up and further reading
+  11. Wrapping up and further reading